shakiyam/install-OracleDatabase/install-OracleDatabase11.2/README.md

 When you run `provision.sh`, the following will work internally.

-* Unzip downloaded files
-* Install Oracle Preinstallation RPM
+* Install Oracle Preinstallation RPM and unzip
 * Create directories
 * Set environment variables
 * Set password for oracle user
+* Unzip downloaded files
 * Install Oracle Database
 * Create a listener
 * Create a database